ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 ### Run the ROS2 nodes

-1. Open a new terminal and source your ROS2 workspace
+1. Open a new terminal and source your ROS2 workspace.
     ```
     cd ~/colcon_ws
     source install/setup.bash
     ```

-1. Run the python launch file that starts the ROS2 nodes for this application
+1. Run the python launch file that starts the ROS2 nodes for this application.
     ```
     ros2 launch myworkcell_core workcell.launch.py
     ```